Mixed additive modelling of global alien species co-invasions of plants and insects: Generative Species Invasion Model

-If $ x_h $ belongs to the former group (fixed effect covariates), then $ {\beta}_h $ and $ {g}_h(t)=1 $ are scalar and not depending on time; $ \beta_h(t)={\beta}_h $ is thus a scalar as well.
-If $ x_s $ belongs to the former group (time-varying-effect covariates), $ \bm{g}_s(t) $ is a set of radial basis functions evaluated at the time-point of interest and $ \bm{\beta}_s(t) $ coincides with the evaluation of a spline at time $ t $.
-Thin plate spline may be indeed represented in terms of radial functions; nevertheless, although being extremely flexible, they necessitate estimation of a sizable number of parameters.
-A thin plate regression spline (TPRS) is a low-rank approximation of thin plate splines that can be incorporated in a large range of models \citep{tprs}.

-\subsubsection{Random effects}
+The covariate process $\bm{x}$ can consist of exogenous and endogenous variables. \textit{Exogenous} covariates are external to the process, whereas endogenous covariates are functions of the IP itself.
+Due to the intricate nature of the IP process, all variables described in Table~\ref{tab:covariates} are endogenous.
+The impact of these time-varying drivers on the rate of occurrence may either be assumed to be fixed or allowed to vary over time.
+The nature of the effect for each variable is reported in Table~\ref{tab:covariates}.
+Time-varying effects for covariate $j$ are defined as $\bm{\beta}^j(t)=\sum_i \bm{\beta}^{j}_i \bm{g}^j_i(t)$.
+A possible option for $\bm{g}$ is a set of \textit{radial basis functions}.
+The resulting \textit{thin plate splines} are extremely flexible but involve a sizeable number of parameters.
+A \emph{thin plate regression spline} is a low-rank approximation of thin plate splines that can be incorporated into a wide range of models \citep{tprs}.
+We consider the latter.

+\subsection{Random Effects}
-One of the goal of the study is to understand if species invasiveness and region invasibility have a significant role in increasing or decreasing the rate of occurrence of the corresponding invasion.
-Additionally, by examining if the presence of native as well as alien organisms implies an increased or decreased rate of invasion for other ones, we entail to explore potential dependent patterns in the spreading behaviour of species.

-We thus include two kinds of random effects: the monadic random intercepts referring the involved species and territory and the dyadic random intercept that takes into account the couple composed of the invading species and the most recent species to enter the area.
-Due to the difference in order of magnitude of the number of insects and plants, we decided to model the species invasiveness random effect with a between-strata heteroschedasticity.
+One of the goals of the study is to understand if heterogeneity of species invasiveness and region invasibility plays a significant role in the invasion process.
+Additionally, we want to explore the overall co-invasion patterns of species by examining if the presence of a species in a particular region affects the rate of invasion by other organisms in that region.
+We thus include two kinds of random effects: \textit{monadic random intercepts} capture heterogeneity of species and regions, whereas \textit{dyadic random intercepts} model heterogeneity in the co-invasion of species pairs.
+It considers pairs consisting of the currently invading species and the most recent species to enter the area.
+Due to the difference in the order of magnitude of the number of insects and plants, we decided to model the species invasiveness random effect with between-strata heteroscedasticity.